awasisto/camrng/README.md

 Setup
 -----

-CamRNG has two generator classes that generate random numbers using different methods.
+CamRNG provides two types of generators that generate random numbers using different methods.
 `NoiseBasedCamRng` generates random numbers by extracting image noises into random bits and `ImageBasedCamRng` generates random numbers by hashing the images taken by the camera.